Options

 The single option accepts a single parameter.
 Its value can be either the result of the parsing callback, one of the parameter choices, one of the parameter mapping values or the parameter itself (by default).

-This option has the following sets of attributes:
+This option has the following sets of attributes: basic, value, environment, template, parameter and selection.

 Array-valued option